aiven/devportal/docs/tutorials/anomaly-detection.rst

         id1(IoT device)-- sensor reading -->id2(usage > 80%?);
         id2-- yes -->id3(notification);

 However, receiving a notification on every sensor reading that surpasses a fixed threshold can be overwhelming and create false positives for short usage spikes.
-Therefore you'll create a second, more advanced, pipeline to average the sensor readings values over 30 seconds windows and then compare the results with host based thresholds coming from an external table.
-In this second scenario, averaging CPU values over windows of 30 seconds will help avoiding false positive notification for single spikes, but still enable to flag components that are at potential risk of heating.
-The threshold lookup, enables a more precise definition of alert ranges depending on the device type.
+Therefore you'll create a second, more advanced, pipeline to average the sensor readings values over 30 seconds windows and then compare the results with various thresholds, defined for every IoT device, and stored in a reference table.

+The improvement of averaging CPU values over windows of 30 seconds will help avoiding false positive notification for single spikes, but still enable to flag components that are at potential risk of heating.
+The threshold lookup enables a more precise definition of alert ranges depending on the device type.

 .. mermaid::